nirnejak/Embarked/README.md

 <h2><center>Features we're planning to add</center></h2>

-Live Dashboard
+<li>Live Dashboard
-Export the Report in Excel(.xls) format
+<li>Export the Report in Excel(.xls) format

 <h3><center>Note!</center></h3>
-not all of the features listed above implemented. we're still working on this project.
+not all of the features listed above are implemented. we're still working on this project.
 So, please help by giving feedback and Commiting to this project.